Questions & Answers

 On the watch:

-Go to Settings - your name - Subscriptions, select Weathergraph and pick a plan you like.
+Go to Settings[your name]Subscriptions → select Weathergraph and choose your preferred plan.
 Here is Apple's guide.

 1. Cancel the existing subscription first:

-Go to Settings - your name - Subscriptions, select Weathergraph and cancel the subscription (see Apple's guide).
+Go to Settings[your name]Subscriptions → select Weathergraph → cancel the subscription (see Apple's guide).

-2. From the Manage my subscription screen in Weathergraph:
+2. In Weathergraph's Manage my subscription screen:

-Select the Forever option, and confirm.
+Select the Forever option and confirm.

 Here is Apple's guide: Manage App Store purchases, subscriptions, settings, and restrictions on iPhone